indygreg/PyOxidizer/pyembed/docs/oxidized_importer_oxidized_finder.rst

 The constructor takes the following named arguments:

-``resources_data``
-   Bytes-like *packed resources data* to parse.
-A reference to the passed in value will be stored internally in the constructed instance, as the memory needs to live for the lifetime of the ``OxidizedFinder`` instance.

-``resources_file``
-   A path-like object defining the filesystem path to a file containing *packed resources data*.
-If provided, the file will be opened and memory mapped and resources data will be parsed from it.

 ``relative_path_origin``
    A path-like object denoting the filesystem path that should be used as the *origin* value for relative path resources.
 Filesystem-based resources are